-Vision Therapy uses techniques and exercises to re-organize the way the brain processes visual information.
-It can help anyone from those deficient in visual skills to those who want to enhance aspects of their vision.
+Vision Therapy uses individualized exercises that aim to reorganize the way the brain processes visual information.
+It is a non-surgical treatment that can help anyone deficient in visual skills including:

 About Vision Therapy Treatments

-Equipment we use in Vision Therapy
+The equipment we use in Vision Therapy:

 - Corrective lenses (regulated medical devices)